harikt/aurav2book/manuscript/introduction.md

 it as a service, get the shared web response and set the content.

 Don't worry too much about dependency injection and dependency injection container.
-We will be talking more details in the next Chapter.
+We will be talking more details in the coming chapter.